 - Deductibles (amount of healthcare expenses that are the policyholder’s responsibility)

 - Lifetime limitations (healthcare expenses may go above what your provider is willing to pay; not all policies have lifetime limitations).

 How to Find Alcohol Rehabs That Accept Insurance

 Finding treatment programs that accept your insurance is challenging.
-There are a few things you can do to make the process easier and ensure you get the help you need.
+You can do a few things to make the process easier and ensure you get the help you need.
 For example: